Last Updated on 4 months by traveldrafts

 Tourism And Travel Attractions In Portugal

-If you are looking for Summer vacations with sun, sea, and parties, Algarve is probably your best option in Portugal.
+If you are looking for Summer vacations with sun, sea, and parties, the Algarve is probably your best option in Portugal.

-#14 However, don’t be fooled, Algarve isn’t the only region with marvelous beaches!
+#14 However, don’t be fooled, the Algarve isn’t the only region with marvelous beaches!
 There are incredible beaches all over Portugal, from the Alentejo to Minho.

-Though, keep in mind that the further north, the colder the water!
+Though keep in mind that the further north, the colder the water!
 You need to be quite adventurous to dip in some of the northern beaches 🙂 On the other hand, they are so… inviting!
 Some of our favorites are:

 - Portinho de Arrabida